top of page

 Cultural Transmission Project Design Overview

-The Cofan Education Project aims to create a unique methodology for transmitting cultural knowledge that diverges significantly from the approaches employed by many government agencies, non-governmental organizations, missionary groups, and other non-indigenous educational projects.
-The focus is to preserve and pass on the essential cultural knowledge of the Cofan people while adapting it to modern contexts, ensuring that it resonates with the community's current and future needs.
+The Cofan Education Project seeks to develop a community-led methodology for transmitting cultural knowledge that differs from many approaches used by government agencies, non-governmental organizations, missionary groups, and other non-Indigenous educational programs.
+The goal is to preserve and pass on essential cultural knowledge while adapting teaching methods so they remain meaningful in contemporary Cofan life.

 Key Elements for Success

-• Bridges to the Past and Future: Ensuring that the essential cultural knowledge is effectively passed from one generation to the next, with an emphasis on strengthening cultural identity.
+• Bridges to the Past and Future: Ensuring that essential cultural knowledge is passed effectively from one generation to the next.

-• Indigenous-Centric Approach: Linking traditional knowledge and information systems in a manner that aligns with indigenous formats and priorities, avoiding reliance on stereotypes and external perceptions.
+• Indigenous-Centric Approach: Linking traditional knowledge and information systems in ways that align with Indigenous priorities and cultural teaching traditions.

 Phases of the Project

-Consultation Phase: Engaging with the Cofan community to identify which aspects of their cultural identity should be preserved and transmitted to future generations.
+Consultation Phase: Engaging with Cofan community members to identify which aspects of cultural identity should be preserved and transmitted to future generations.

-Development Phase: Designing a structured approach to teaching the identified cultural knowledge, ensuring it is consistent with the community’s values and priorities.
+Development Phase: Designing a structured approach for teaching cultural knowledge that reflects the community’s values and priorities.

 Key Objectives

-• Gain approval from the Ministry of Education for the Cofan Education Project to be recognized as a legitimate and supported educational model for the Cofan community.
+• Gain approval from the Ministry of Education for the Cofan Education Project as an educational model for the Cofan community.

-• Formalize the inclusion of Cofan cultural content into the formal education system.
+• Incorporate Cofan cultural knowledge and practices into formal education systems.

-• Recover and reinforce ancestral knowledge, ensuring it remains a cornerstone of Cofan identity and knowledge systems.
+• Recover and reinforce ancestral knowledge as a cornerstone of Cofan cultural identity.

 Future Implications and Objectives